Ceratioidei: Fossils

+Taxonomic history

 Ceratioidei was first proposed as a grouping in 1912 by the English ichthyologist Charles Tate Regan as the division Ceratiformes within the suborder Lophoidea of the order Pediculati, which included the Batrachoididae.
 The Batrachoididae are no longer considered to be closely related to the anglerfishes, which are now included in the order Lophiiformes; within that clade the Ceratioidei are in the same clade as the Chaunacoidei with the Antennarioidei and the Ogcocephaloidei as the sisters of that clade.
 The 5th edition of Fishes of the World treats this grouping as a suborder within the Lophiiformes.

+The family Aceratiidae, with its type genus Aceratias (Brauer, 1902), was established to accommodate certain fish which resembled the Ceratiidae and Gigantactinidae, but lacked a luring apparatus.
+Through closer examination, it was eventually determined that aceratiid fish were actually the males of several distantly related anglerfish species, and so the family is no longer used.